WojciechMatuszewski/programming-notes/aws-stuff.md

 These systems are used to **detect and prevent intrusions** from gettiing to your resources.

 - usually **implemented** by **installing IDS agent on every instance within your VPC** or by creating a **reverse proxy layer** which **has IDP agents installed**.

+### AWS Artifact

+- provides **on demand access to AWS' compliance documentation**

+* might be useful when your company is conducting an audit

 ### AWS Media (Live and Package)